-1. SAFETY.
-All rockets must be built and flown in accordance with the Model Rocket Safety Code of the National Association of Rocketry, any applicable local fire regulations, and Federal Aviation Regulations.
+- SAFETY: All rockets must be built and flown in accordance with the Model Rocket Safety Code of the National Association of Rocketry (NAR), any applicable local fire regulations, and Federal Aviation Regulations.
 Rockets flown at the fly-off must have previously flown successfully.
 They will be inspected before launch and observed during flight by an event official, whose judgment on their compliance with the Safety Code and with these rules will be final.
-Teams are encouraged to consult with designated NAR officials who are running this event well before the fly-off to resolve any questions about design, about the Safety Code, or about these rules.

-2. TEAMS.
-No more than five teams may be entered by any sponsoring organization.
+Teams are encouraged to consult with designated NAR officials who are running this event well before the fly-off to resolve any questions about design, the Safety Code, or these rules. - 2.
+TEAMS: No more than five teams may be entered by any sponsoring organization.
 The application for a team must come from a single school or a single U.S. incorporated non-profit youth or educational organization (excluding the National Association of Rocketry, Tripoli Rocketry Association, or any other rocket club or organization).
 Team members must be students who are currently enrolled in grades 7 through 12 in a U.S. school or homeschool.
 Teams may have members from other schools or other organizations and may obtain financing from any source, not limited to their sponsoring organization.
 Teams must be supervised by an adult approved by the principal of the sponsoring school, or by an officially-appointed adult leader of their sponsoring organization.
 Minimum team size is three students and maximum is ten students.
 Each student member must make a significant contribution to the designing, building, and/or launching of the team's entry.
 No part of any of these may be done by any adult, by a company (except by the sale of standard off-the-shelf components available to the general public, but not kits or designs for the event), or by any person not a student on that team.
 No student may be on more than one team.
 The supervising teacher/adult may supervise more than one team.
-The Team America Rocketry Challenge is open to the first 750 teams that submit a completed application, including payment, postmarked between September 2 and November 30, 2009.

-3. ROCKET REQUIREMENTS.
-Rockets may be any size, but must not exceed 1000 grams (2.2 pounds) gross weight at liftoff.
+The Challenge is open to the first 1000 teams that submit a completed application, including payment, postmarked between September 7 and November 30, 2011. - 3.
+ROCKET REQUIREMENTS: Rockets may be any size, but must not exceed 650 grams (23 ounces) gross weight at liftoff.
 They may not be commercially-made kits designed to carry egg payloads with the only modification being the addition of an altimeter compartment.
 They must have only one stage.
-They must be powered only by commercially-made model rocket motors that have 62.5 grams or less of propellant each and are listed on the TARC Certified Engine List posted on the TARC website and provided in the TARC Handbook.
-Any number of motors may be used, but the motors used must not contain a combined total of more than 125 grams (4.4 ounces) of propellant and must not have more than 80.0 Newton-seconds of combined total impulse based on the propellant weights and total impulse values in the TARC list.
-Rockets must not contain any pyrotechnic or ejection charges except those provided as part of the basic commercially-made rocket motor used for the flight, and these must be used in the manner prescribed in the instructions for that motor.
-The portion of the rocket containing the egg and altimeter must return to the ground using only one or more streamers as its deployed recovery system.
-The rest of the rocket may be attached to this portion, or may return separately as long as it does so safely.
-Each streamer that is used must be a separate single rectangular strip of thin flexible material such as paper or plastic that is at least five times as long as wide, and each must be attached to the rocket only by a single line that connects to one or more places on a single one of that streamer's narrow sides.
+They must be powered only by commercially-made model rocket motors of "F" or lower power class that are listed on the TARC Certified Engine List posted on the TARC website and provided in the TARC Handbook.
+Any number of motors may be used, but the motors used must not contain a combined total of more than 80 Newton-seconds of total impulse based on the total impulse ratings in the TARC list.
+Rockets must not contain any pyrotechnic charges except those provided as part of the basic commercially-made rocket motor.
+The portion of the rocket containing the eggs and altimeter must return to the ground using a parachute recovery system.
+The rest of the rocket may be attached to the portion of the rocket containing the eggs, altimeter, and this parachute, or may return separately with a different recovery device of any size as long as it does so safely.